KKlob/Tabletop-Golf/GolfMath.md

 #### Luck: Influences kick + lucky saving throws.
 Main influence in determining hole outs vs. tap-in putts.

 ## Clubs
 Every club has it's own features for roll requirements as well as how a golfer's stats affect the swing.
 Each category of club (Driver, Fairway Wood, Iron, Wedge, Putter) will have different ways stats affect a swing result as well as within each category of club.
+A club's Power roll is always used as the Primary value for distance calculation.
+A club will also have a combination of two attributes that will weigh into the distance calculation (Technique / Control / Finesse)

 The table below outlines all of the clubs currently in the game as well as the roll requirements and modifiers for each.

 <table>
 	<tr>